FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

 > A python 3D game engine written in c++ using SDL, Assimp, OpenGL(GLAD), and GLM.

-Runespoor requires pkg-config along
+To install:

 ```
 pip install Runespoor
 ```

+Please note:

- - Note that Runespoor is still in development and only dev versions are available right now.
+ - Runespoor is still in development and only dev versions are available right now.
 Everything is subject to change, be fixed, and improve.

+ - When building from source `pkg-config` must be installed.
+In addition to this, `GLM` must be installed and present in your c/c++ package manager's include directory.
+Successful attempts to compile have been made on windows with `vcpkg` as the package manager.

 ## About: